United States Regiments & Batteries > Maryland

-The 1st Maryland Light Artillery, Battery B lost 5 enlisted men killed or mortally wounded and 27 enlisted men to disease in the Civil War.
+Battery B, 1st Maryland Light Artillery lost 5 enlisted men killed or mortally wounded and 27 enlisted men to disease in the Civil War.
 It is honored by a monument at Antietam.

 1861

-September and October The battery was organized as part of the Purnell Legion at Pikesville Arsenal, under special authority of the Secretary of War.
-It consisted of nine companies of infantry, two companies of cavalry, and two batteries of light artillery and was commanded by Colonel William Purnell, the Postmaster of Baltimore.
+September and October Battery B, 1st Maryland Light Artillery was organized as part of the Purnell Legion at Pikesville Arsenal, under special authority of the Secretary of War.
+A legion in the Civil War was a combined arms unit, usually of infantry, cavalry and artillery companies.
+The Purnell Legion consisted of nine companies of infantry, two companies of cavalry, and two batteries of light artillery.
+It was commanded by Colonel William Purnell, the Postmaster of Baltimore.
 The Legion was attached to Dix’s Division, Baltimore, Maryland.

-Duty at Baltimore, Md., and in the eastern shore of Maryland assigned to Dix’s Command, Baltimore, Md.
+Duty at Baltimore, Maryland, and in the eastern shore of Maryland assigned to Dix’s Command, Baltimore, Md.

 1862